screeps/docs/api/source/Creep.md

         <td>
             <p>Claims a neutral room controller.</p>
             <p>Reserves a neutral room controller for 1 tick per body part.</p>
+            <p>Attacks a hostile room controller downgrading its timer by 300 ticks per body parts.</p>
-            <p>Attacks a hostile room controller downgrade or reservation timer with 1 tick per 5 body parts.</p>
+            <p>Attacks a neutral room controller reservation timer by 1 tick per body parts.</p>
-            <p>A creep with this body part will have a reduced life time of 500 ticks and cannot be renewed.</p>
+            <p>A creep with this body part will have a reduced life time of 600 ticks and cannot be renewed.</p>
         </td>
     </tr>
     <tr>